awsdocs/amazon-chime-administration-guide/doc_source/chat-retention.md

 Messages are automatically deleted based on the time period set by the administrator\.
 You can set time periods lasting from one day to 15 years\.

 **Note**
-A retention period of 90 days applies to the following:
-The chat conversations that include any users who are not members of an Amazon Chime Enterprise or Team account The chat conversations that include any users who are members of different Enterprise or Team accounts The preceding messages are automatically deleted after 90 days\.
+A retention period of 90 days applies to the chat conversations that include any users who are members of an Amazon Chime Enterprise account and any users who do not belong to the same Enterprise account\.
+The preceding messages are automatically deleted after 90 days\.
 Retention policies do not apply to the following:
-The chat conversations between users who are members of the same Team account The chat rooms created by Team account members
-The chat rooms created by users who are not members of Enterprise or Team accounts
+The chat conversations that do not include any members of Amazon Chime Enterprise accounts The chat rooms created by users who are not members of an Amazon Chime Enterprise account

-## How Retention Policies Affect Amazon Chime Users<a name="retention-policy-users"></a>
+## How retention policies affect Amazon Chime users<a name="retention-policy-users"></a>

 The retention policies that Enterprise account administrators set affect Amazon Chime users differently, depending on whether the users are part of the same Enterprise account, a different Enterprise account, a Team account, or whether the users are not members of any account\.